afantes/Front-End-Tasks/README.md

 => Mix Blend Loading : The mission of the code is to style a text animation with a moving bar.
 The code aims to create a visually appealing and dynamic effect by animating a horizontal bar within a positioned text element.

 => Animated Wavy Background : The mission of the code is to create a visually appealing layout with a waving animation effect on a web page.
 The objective is to enhance the overall design and create an engaging user experience.

+=> Burger Icon Transform Effects : The mission of the code is to style and create a menu icon, commonly used for navigation menus, with interactive hover effects.
+The objective is to visually represent a menu toggle and provide a visually engaging experience for users.